Clutter is not just physical stuff. It’s old ideas, toxic relationships and bad habits. Clutter is anything that does not support your better self.

 I remember passing by someone’s desk one day and noticed a sign, “Messy works for me.”
 There will always be people who will try to defend being messy.
 Albert Einstein mused: “If a cluttered desk is a sign of a cluttered mind, of what, then, is an empty desk a sign of?
 Having presented time and stress management workshops for over 40 years, I can vouch for the fact that ‘messy’ does not work for most people.
 There may be an occasional exception but oh so rare!
 And just because you know where everything is, what do other people do to find things if you are absent for some reason.
-I’ve actually done studies that highlighted people with cluttered desks can spend three to four hours a week looking for things that they have lost or misplaced within their immediate reach.
+Studies have highlighted that people with cluttered desks can spend up to four hours a week looking for things that they have lost or misplaced within their immediate reach.

 Much of your stuff is useless or trash.

 You have an inability to throw anything away.

 The thought of discarding anything causes you severe anxiety.

 You are overly sentimentally attached to your possessions.

 You procrastinate to the point that you become paralyzed with inaction.